RatInABox-Lab/RatInABox/readme.md

 ![](./readme_figs/whole_simulation.gif)

 RatInABox is a toolkit for simulating navigation and/or hippocampal-entorhinal cell types.
-Essentially it simulates a rat 🐀, with a brain🧠, in a box 📦.
-With it you can
+With it you can:

 * Generate pseudo-realistic trajectories for rats foraging/exploring 1 and 2D environments
 * Simulate spatially selective cells typically found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells, and velocity cells).